 It contains all 9 essential amino acids, making it a very popular plant-based protein source.
 Other than that, it is also packed with nutrients and is naturally gluten-free.

-Uses: Some delicious dishes to pair up black quinoa with are in salads or buddha bowls, poke bowls (such as this 30-minute Vegan Poke Bowl recipe) , quinoa and bean burger, stuffed vegetables, as a substitute for rice in stir-fries, or to serve your chilis with.
+Uses: Some delicious dishes to pair up black quinoa with are in salads or buddha bowls, poke bowls (such as this 30-minute Vegan Poke Bowl recipe), quinoa and bean burger, stuffed vegetables, or to serve your chilis with.

 Seeds